Approaches to Conflict-free Replicated Data Types: Pure operation-based CRDTs

-Having a TCB middleware, the distributed algorithm for pure op-based CRDTs becomes simply reacting to the middleware callbacks and invoking either prepare, effect, or a function \emph{stable} to make use of causal stability information, as shown in Figure~\ref{fig:op-based-algo}.
+The distributed algorithm for pure op-based CRDTs becomes simply reacting to the TCB middleware callbacks and invoking either prepare, effect, or a $\af{stable}$ function to make use of causal stability information, as shown in Figure~\ref{fig:op-based-algo}.